Denzel Dumfries

 Dumfries began his senior career in 2014 at Sparta Rotterdam, helping them gain promotion to the Eredivisie in 2016 as the Eerste Divisie Talent of the Year.
 In 2017, he joined Heerenveen, before moving to PSV the following year, eventually becoming the club captain.
-In 2021, Dumfries joined Serie A side Inter Milan.
+In 2021, Dumfries joined Serie A side Inter Milan, winning the league title in his third season.

 Born in the Netherlands to an Aruban father, Dumfries initially represented Aruba internationally in 2014, before switching allegiance to the Netherlands.
-He made his senior debut in 2018, and represented the Netherlands at UEFA Euro 2020 and the 2022 FIFA World Cup.
+He made his senior debut in 2018, and represented the Netherlands at UEFA Euro 2020, the 2022 FIFA World Cup and Euro 2024.

 Early life

-Denzel Justus Morris Dumfries was born on 18 April 1996 in Rotterdam, South Holland, to a Surinamese mother and Aruban father.
+Denzel Justus Morris Dumfries was born on 18 April 1996 in Rhoon, South Holland, 6.8 mi away from Rotterdam, to an Aruban father Boris, and a Surinamese mother Marleen.
 His parents named him after American actor Denzel Washington.

 Growing up, Dumfries said he was determined to make it as a professional footballer, for which he was ridiculed and mocked by his peers, due to his lack of technical skills at the time.
 But Dumfries proved his doubters wrong, saying in an interview with Voetbal International: "I knew I would become a professional football player and I said it to everyone: I'm sure I'll make the Dutch national team.
 I knew that they all thought that doesn't make sense.
 But I have always proclaimed it.
 The people who have not seen it in me have been limited in their vision.
 They only looked at me at the time, but they should have looked further.
 How can he develop?
 I think everyone should look at themselves that way, not limit yourself to someone small.
 You have to look up, not down.
 What can I achieve, what is my potential and how am I going to get there?
 I knew exactly what I had to do to take certain steps."